ruthiepina/Professional-Portfolio/README.md

 - Began my work and structuring my html file in nonsemantic, had to go back and format to semantic html.

-- making my images meet accessibility standards by adding alt attributes.
+- making my avatar meet accessibility standards by adding alt attributes.

 - properly commented and consolidated css style selectors and properties.